DworkinLab/WingMachine_manual/HowToWingMachine.md

   NB- remember to set scale to pixels ('px') as opposed to mm
   AND: make sure that ImageJ doesn't spool all the way through and have you re-landmark from the first file again!

 5 - Run the Python script 'wingmachine_2.1' and direct it to your results file.
-Scale will depend on the microscope you have used.
-It is in mm/pixel.
-Importanly the scale needs to be calculated for the landmarking images (632x480).
+Scale will depend on the microscope you have used, image resolution, and whether you have done any cropping and resizing.
+You provide scale in mm/pixel.
+Importanly the scale needs to be calculated for the landmarking image size (632x480).
   Name the output file Results.asc and drop it into the folder with images to spline.

 ### Notes on resizing images (and converting to greyscale).